franck-benault/creditCardFraudDetection/README.md

 * roc auc score: 0.7631

 This is a sort of second starting point from more complex algorithms.

+#### AutoGluon
+AutoGluon is a project coming for AWS (Amazon) but now available as Python library.
+The goal is to do Machine Learning without a deep knowlegde of this subjet.
+AutoGluon with try several machine learning algorithms and propose the most performant one.

+Even it is quite easy to start with.
+It does not follow completly the API defined in scikit-learn.
+The result done is that CatBoost would be the most performant algorithm.

 ## Hyperparameters tuning
 The following techniques () are coming from the package sklearn.model_selection of scikit-learn.